-This house gets its name from two of the owners.
+The Fambro-Arthur house gets its name from two of its owners.
 One was a judge, and the other was a former slave.

-This old house is just one of the many interesting features that you will find at the Old Cahawba Park in Dallas County.
-This park is located at the site of Alabama’s first permanent state capital which is now a ghost town.
+The Old Cahawba Park is located at the site of Alabama’s first permanent state capital.
+Old Cahawba was once a thriving and wealthy river town but it now contains only remnants of the past.
+The Fambro-Arthur house is just one of the interesting features that you will find at the Old Cahawba Park.
 The park is about midway between Selma and Orrville on the Alabama River at the forks of the Alabama and Cahaba Rivers.

 To get the most from a visit to Old Cahawba, start at the Park’s Welcome Center (GPS coordinates 32.319356, -87.104579).
 Exhibits are displayed that feature archaeological finds and photographs of the homes and businesses that once were located in Old Cahawba.
 You will be provided with instructions for the routes to take to explore the ruins of Old Cahawba.
 Be sure to carry your camera.